Government by algorithm: Justice by algorithm

 Judges' decisions in Australia are supported by the "Split Up" software in cases of determining the percentage of a split after a divorce.
-COMPAS software is used in the USA to assess the risk of recidivism in courts.
+COMPAS software is used in the US to assess the risk of recidivism in courts.
 According to the statement of Beijing Internet Court, China is the first country to create an internet court or cyber court.
 The Chinese AI judge is a virtual recreation of an actual female judge.
 She "will help the court's judges complete repetitive basic work, including litigation reception, thus enabling professional practitioners to focus better on their trial work".
 Also, Estonia plans to employ artificial intelligence to decide small-claim cases of less than €7,000.

 Lawbots can perform tasks that are typically done by paralegals or young associates at law firms.
 One such technology used by US law firms to assist in legal research is from ROSS Intelligence, and others vary in sophistication and dependence on scripted algorithms.
 Another legal technology chatbot application is DoNotPay.